Ilker-HC/modules/services/webserver-cluster/README.md

 ## Quick start

 Terraform modules are not meant to be deployed directly.
-Instead, you should be including them in other Terraform configurations.
+Instead, include them in other Terraform configurations.
 See [stage/services/webserver-cluster](../../../stage/services/webserver-cluster) and [prod/services/webserver-cluster](../../../prod/services/webserver-cluster) for examples.